-The Great Barrier Reef Intergovernmental Agreement 2009, signed by the Prime Minister and Queensland Premier in June 2009, provides a framework for the Australian and Queensland governments to work together to protect the Great Barrier Reef.
+The Great Barrier Reef Intergovernmental Agreement 2015, signed by the Prime Minister and Queensland Premier, provides a framework for the Australian and Queensland governments to work together to protect the Great Barrier Reef.

 The 2015 Agreement reflects the shared vision for the future outlined in the Reef 2050 Plan and renews the Australian and Queensland government's commitment to protecting the Great Barrier Reef World Heritage Area, including its Outstanding Universal Value.